RetroRabbit/slack-code-of-conduct/README.md

 ## Slack Naming Convention

-* In order to facilitate finding people's profiles, all slack users should have a @username that contains their name and surname.
+* In order to facilitate finding people's profiles, all slack/ryver users should have a @username that contains their name and surname.

 ## Code of Conduct